An elementary illustrated introduction to simplicial sets: Simplicial sets and morphisms

-Notice that the only difference between the definitions of $\widehat \Delta$ and $\Delta$ is that the morphisms in $\Delta$ only need to be order preserving and not strictly order preserving.
-Thus, equating the objects $[n]$ with the simplices $\Delta^n$, the morphisms no longer need to represent only inclusions of simplices but may represent degeneracies as well.
-In more familiar notation, a typical morphism, say, $f:[5]\to [3]$ might be described by $f[0,1,2,3,4,5]=[0,0,2,2,2,3]$, which can be thought of as the simplicial complex map taking the $5$-simplex degenerately to the $2$-face of the $3$-simplex spanned by $0$, $2$, and $3$.
+Notice that the only difference between the definitions of $\widehat \Delta$ and $\Delta$ is that the morphisms in $\Delta$ only need to be order-preserving and not strictly order-preserving.
+Thus, equating the objects $[n]$ with the ordered simplices $\Delta^n$, the morphisms no longer need to represent only inclusions of simplices but may represent degeneracies as well.
+In more familiar notation, a typical morphism, say, $f\colon[5]\to [3]$ might be described by $f[0,1,2,3,4,5]=[0,0,2,2,2,3]$, which can be thought of as a simplicial complex map taking the $5$-simplex degenerately to the $2$-face of the $3$-simplex spanned by $0$, $2$, and $3$.

-As in $\widehat \Delta$, the morphisms in $\Delta$ are generated by certain maps between neighboring cardinalities $D_i:[n]\to [n+1]$ and $S_i:[n+1]\to [n]$, $0\leq i\leq n$.
+As in $\widehat \Delta$, the morphisms in $\Delta$ are generated by certain maps between neighboring cardinalities $D_i\colon[n]\to [n+1]$ and $S_i\colon[n+1]\to [n]$, $0\leq i\leq n$.
 The $D_i$ are just as for $\widehat \Delta$: $D_i[0,\ldots, n]= [0,\ldots, \hat \imath,\ldots, n+1]$.
 The new maps, which couldn't exist in $\widehat \Delta$, are defined by $S_i[0,\ldots, n+1]= [0,\ldots, i, i,\ldots, n]$.
 It is an easy exercise to verify that all morphisms in $\Delta$ are compositions of the $D_i$ and $S_i$ and that these satisfy axioms analogous to those in the definition of simplicial set.
 Later on, we will also use $D_i$ and $S_i$ to stand for the geometric maps they induce on the standard geometric simplices.

 To get to our categorical definition of simplicial sets, we must, as for Delta sets, consider $\Delta^{op}$.
-The maps $D_i$ become their opposites, denoted $d_i$, and these correspond to the face maps as before: the opposite of the inclusion $D_i:[n]\to [n+1]$ of the $i$th face is the $i$th face map, $d_i$, which assigns to the $n$-simplex its $i$th face.
-The opposites of the $S_i$ become the degeneracies; the opposite of the collapse $S_i:[n+1]\to [n]$ that pinches together the $i$ and $i+1$ vertices of an $n+1$ simplex is the $i$th degeneracy map, $s_i$, which assigns to the $n$-simplex $\Delta^n$ the degenerate $n+1$-simplex within $\Delta^{n}$ that repeats the $i$th vertex.
-See figure \ref{F: fig12}.
+The maps $D_i$ become their opposites, denoted $d_i$, and these correspond to the face maps as before: the opposite of the inclusion $D_i\colon[n]\to [n+1]$ of the $i$th face is the $i$th face map, $d_i$, which assigns to the $n$-simplex its $i$th face.
+The opposites of the $S_i$ become the degeneracies; the opposite of the collapse $S_i\colon[n+1]\to [n]$ that pinches together the $i$-th and $i+1$-th vertices of an $n+1$ simplex is the $i$th degeneracy map, $s_i$, which assigns to the $n$-simplex $\Delta^n$ the degenerate $n+1$-simplex within $\Delta^{n}$ that repeats the $i$th vertex.
+See Figure \ref{F: fig12}.

-Of course, the $d_i$ and $s_i$ can be checked to satisfy the axioms in the definition of simplicial set given above.
+Of course, one can check that the $d_i$ and $s_i$ satisfy the axioms in the definition of simplicial set given above.